 When you request a tutor, you agree to make a weekly commitment to your appointments.
 You will be expected to have your homework completed before your tutoring appointment and to come prepared with specific questions.
-Your tutor is not expected to be on call in the event that you need to cram for a test or have not allowed yourself adequate time to complete an assignment.
+Your tutor is not expected to be "on call."
 You may need to prepare ahead of time for your tutoring appointments, and it is your responsibility to build this time into your weekly schedule.

 If you have special needs due to a documented disability and need accommodations, contact our office at 563-387-1270 to set up an appointment with a staff member to discuss your situation.
 Likewise, we are more than willing to assist any student who experiences difficulties due to extenuating circumstances.
 However, your success as a student will depend on your willingness to seek the resources you need, use tutoring wisely, and communicate your questions and concerns to our office.

 Our tutors create a tutoring log for each session that includes information about your progress.
 If our tutors observe that you are doing well enough to end tutoring, they may recommend that you use other resources instead.
 Alternatives include departmental tutoring, professors' office hours, or group tutoring.
 In addition, if you consistently arrive to your session without questions or without homework completed, expect to end your tutoring contract.
 Once your tutor makes the recommendation to end tutoring, SASC staff will contact you to discuss your options.